 We analyze the alignment between the trajectory and the magnetic pressure gradient (see Figure~\ref{fig:angle}) and observe different phases in the evolution.
-Initially, as expected, the angle is small as the MFR travels toward the null point, then it increases abruptly as the MFR crosses the null point location.
-Once inside the CH, the MFR trajectory smoothly aligns with both the magnetic gradient and magnetic fields.
+Initially, as expected, the angle is small as the MFR traveled toward the null point, then it increases abruptly as the MFR crossed the null point location.
+Once inside the CH, the MFR trajectory smoothly aligned with both the magnetic gradient and magnetic fields.
 Finally, we see that the misalignment between the angles increase, presumably because the CH is reacting to the MFR displacement and pushing it back toward a more radial path.
-In conclusion, our analysis indicates that the MFR tries to align with the magnetic pressure gradient.
-However, it should be noted that null points can lead to stronger deflections producing misalignment and also, at later evolution, the angles calculated from the static magnetic field extrapolation may not reflect the magnetic structure responses.
-We estimate the dynamic magnetic pressure gradient exerted by the CH on the MFR (Fig.~\ref{fig:ax-gradp}) and find that it correlates with the non-radial acceleration of the MFR.
+In conclusion, our analysis indicates that the MFR tried to align with the magnetic pressure gradient.
+However, it should be noted that null points can lead to stronger deflections producing misalignment and also, at later evolution, the angles calculated from the static magnetic field extrapolation may not reflect the responses of the magnetic structure.
+We estimate the dynamic magnetic pressure gradient exerted by the CH on the MFR (Figure~\ref{fig:ax-gradp}) and find that it correlates with the non-radial acceleration of the MFR.
 Consequently, we conclude that the magnetic pressure gradient is at least one of the restorative forces producing the reversal deflection.

-We perform ideal MHD-simulations to model the dynamics of the 2008-04-09 event, adapting the magnetic scenario explored in \citetalias{Sahade2022}.
-The simulation considers a MFR interacting with a PS structure similar to the observed one (see Figures~\ref{fig:B-simu} and \ref{fig:Simu}), other magnetic structures as the nearby AR are excluded from the modeling.
-The simulated MFR presents the same double-deflection behavior as the `Cartwheel CME', validating the relevance of the null point and magnetic configuration.
+We perform ideal MHD-simulations to model the dynamics of the 2008 April 09 event, adapting the magnetic scenario explored in \citetalias{Sahade2022}.
+The simulation considers a MFR interacting with a PS structure similar to the observed one (see Figures~\ref{fig:B-simu} and \ref{fig:Simu}), other magnetic structures as the nearby AR are excluded from the modeling since they are not contained in the POE.
+The simulated MFR presents the same double-deflection behavior as the `Cartwheel CME,' validating the relevance of the null point and magnetic configuration.
 We calculate the forces acting over the MFR by considering the dynamic evolution of the environment.
 Initially, the magnetic tension and the magnetic pressure gradient are responsible for deviating the MFR in a non-radial direction and toward the null point.
 Then, the magnetic pressure gradient is the restoring force that stops the MFR deflection and pushes it back toward a direction more aligned with the original CH lines, agreeing with the data analysis.